kootenpv/kootenpv.github.io/_posts/2019-11-08-shrynk-using-machine-learning-to-learn-how-to-compress.md

 - Further investigation of which variables are most predictive (and cheap to compute)
 - The stats computation could probably be sped up as well once we further investigate which features are most succesful.
 - Add other data types to the framework (JSON and Bytes have recently been added)
+- I've been working on a package to generate artificial data.
+Imagine creating slight variations based off requirements, or existing dataframes to have data evolve in the direction we want to learn better boundaries!
 - Other improvements?